inmerso/inmerso.github.io/index.markdown

 layout: home
 ---

 Ciao, this is inmerso's homepage.
-I create this just to play a bit...
+I created this just to play a bit...

-## Work in progress..
+## It's a work in progress...

+## External Links

 [Meteo Levico Terme](https://inmerso.github.io/meteo-levico/)

+---